 Demonstrated capabilities in presenting ideas written and orally required

-Must have Top Secret clearance and have the ability to obtain and maintain a security an SCI level clearance
+Ability to obtain and maintain a security clearance required

 Selected candidate will be subject to a pre-employment background investigation and must be able to obtain and maintain a Secret level DoD security clearance.

 MIT Lincoln Laboratory is an Equal Employment Opportunity (EEO) employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, religion, sex, sexual orientation, gender identity, national origin, age, veteran status, disability status, or genetic information; U.S. citizenship is required.